cloudposse/docs/content/tools/helmfile.md

 # Use-cases

-We recommend using a `helmfile` anywhere you need to deploy a helm chart.
+- We recommend using a `helmfile` anywhere you need to deploy a helm chart.
 This is because `helm` does not support environment variables out-of-the-box.

-The `helmfile` reduces the need for complex umbrella charts that are more difficult to manage.
+- The `helmfile` reduces the need for complex umbrella charts that are more difficult to manage.

 # Dependencies

+Helmfile depends on the following `cli` tools.

 - [`helm`]({{< relref "tools/helm.md" >}}) - for managing helm packages
 - [`kubectl`]({{< relref "kubernetes/kubectl.md" >}}) - for interfacing with the Kubernetes API